“I just got a mail from Google saying my account got suspended!” Audrey messaged me.

 Sometimes the basic Google Shopping setup won’t be sufficient to get an optimal ROI.
 If you add custom labels to your product feed you’re able to filter more specifically which products to show based on things like profitability, sales volume or price.

-In post you’ve learned how to track down what was going wrong with your product feed, identify how to fix these problems while also looking at some tools to make this whole process easier.
+In post you’ve learned how to track down what was going wrong with your Google Shopping feed, identify how to fix these problems while also looking at some tools to make this whole process easier.

 If you’re running into other problems with your product feeds, let me know in the comments!